Gubi0609/uni-notes/Subjects/3. Semester/Industriel Datakommunikation/Exam/Transport Layer.md

 	- Destination Port: Socket of receiver (16 bits)
 	- Length: Length, in bytes, of UDP segment, including header (16 bits)
 	- Checksum (16 bits)
+- Connectionless demultiplexing: Different communication partners will all direct communication to _same_ socket on receiver [[TransportLayer 1.pdf#page=18|L5 page 18]]

 ## TCP
 - Must have: